ArtBlocks/artblocks-contracts/MINTER_SUITE.md

 ## Overview

-The Art Blocks Minter Suite is a collection of smart contracts that enable Artists and Engine partners (using V3 core contracts) to distribute tokens from their projects to collectors.
+The Art Blocks Minter Suite is a collection of smart contracts that enable Artists (using V3 core contracts) to distribute tokens from their projects to collectors.

 A diagram of the the Minter Suite is shown below: